7 Reasons Why Radio is Important to Africa

 Radio goes where newer technologies can’t.
 Beyond electricity, beyond a mobile signal.
 Beyond literacy.
-It’s the most effective way of delivering information in most remote corners where having the right knowledge can mean the difference between a harvest and hunger, between confidently reading instructions, or feeling humi liated, or even between life and death.
+It’s the most effective way of delivering information in most remote corners where having the right knowledge can mean the difference between a harvest and hunger, between feeling confident or humiliated, or even between life and death.

 Programs are broadcast in local languages – whether it’s nutrition information for mothers, medical updates for health workers, conservation farming for farmers, or school lessons for children.

 It reaches rich and poor alike.
 Educated.
 Uneducated.
 Young.
 Old.
 Every tribe, every region, each gender and race.

 Radio is Trusted

 Africans trust news and information on the BBC World Service, and local and community radio stations.
 People often refer to the voices on the radio as their “friends”.

 People turn to radio first when disaster strikes.
 Survivors need to find lost loved ones, access food, shelter or medical aid.
 It provides psycho-social support to those traumatized.
 Information is aid.

 People can listen to radio anytime, anywhere.
 You don’t need to be plugged into mains electricity.